XDFUN/auto-crop-harvester/README.md

 3. Check that the mods `Fabric Api` and `Fabric Language Kotlin` are installed.
 4. Done

-For more information on how to install fabric see: https://wiki.fabricmc.net/install
+For more information on how to install fabric, see: https://wiki.fabricmc.net/install

 ## How to use

-To auto harvest just walk over the crop.
+To auto harvest walk over the crops.

-To auto plant either break the crop with the harvester or manually while the `auto_plant` option for either is enabled.\
+To auto plant either break the crop with the harvester or manually, while the `auto_plant` option for either is enabled.\
 The seed of the harvested crop must be somewhere in the inventory for it to work.\
 The seeds are searched in the following order: Main Hand -> OffHand -> Hotbar -> Inventory